-Check back here for more details about plans for the 7th Summit as the date gets closer.
+Check back here for more details about plans for the 8th Summit soon.

 The heart and soul of Summits are small-group breakouts.
 At many movement gatherings, the productive conversations happen outside of organized activities.
 We focus on these crucial discussions, trusting that participants know best what topics are most relevant to their work.
 We see three kinds of conversations happen—it is critically important to be clear about which kind of discussion you are proposing:

 Sharing Skills and Strategies: The diversity of the Summit provides rich opportunities to learn from each other.
 Breakouts might generate list of lessons learned, and resources for further information.
 Some examples include: how to stop oil trains, ballot initiatives to ban fracking, & citizen monitoring programs.

 Building Shared Language and Analysis: Away from the daily grind, the Summits are a place for big picture conversations about critical issues that face our movement.
 Breakouts may generate key insights to be shared across the movement.
 Examples include: identifying false solutions, using a “rights of mother nature” framework, and articulating a critique of capitalism.

 Creating Collaborative Projects: Summits are an opportunity to plan for collective action, big and small.
 Outcomes might look like project proposals or follow-up work to support national and regional initiatives.
 Examples include: coordinated direct action plans and community-exchange programs.

 Start thinking about the conversations you want to have today!

 Our Summits have also become a place were we have some of the difficult, yet essential, conversations in our movement.
 We've explored dynamics around race and colonialism, addressed conflict between Big Green organizations and the grassroots, and focused especially on issues of equity and resource distribution.
 These conversations are always challenging but rewarding, resulting in real learning - and sometimes transformational changes in individual perspective and organizational policy.